Muna Therapeutics

 munatherapeutics.com

-The Sofinnova Capital Strategy acts as a founding and lead investor in early-stage biopharma and medtech start-ups focusing on groundbreaking therapeutic technologies.
+The Sofinnova Capital Strategy is our flagship fund, investing as founding or lead investor in early-stage biopharma and medtech start-ups developing groundbreaking therapeutic technologies.

-Our Industrial Biotech Strategy seeks early-stage investments that will have a positive impact on sustainability in the chemicals, agriculture, food and materials sectors.
+Our Industrial Biotech Strategy invests in early-stage sustainable companies across the agriculture, chemicals, food and materials sectors.

-The Sofinnova Digital Medicine Strategy backs early-stage startups at the intersection of biology, data and computation.
+Our Digital Medicine Strategy backs early-stage techbio and healthtech start-ups at the intersection of biology, data, and computation.